bosun-monitor/bosun/docs/configuration.md

 * next: name of next notification to execute after timeout.
 Can be itself.
 * timeout: duration to wait until next is executed.
 If not specified, will happen immediately.
 * contentType: If your body for a POST notification requires a different Content-Type header than the default of `application/x-www-form-urlencoded`, you may set the contentType variable.
+* runOnActions: Exclude this notification from action notifications.
+Notifications will be sent on ack/close/forget actions using a built-in template to all root level notifications for an alert, *unless* the notification specifies `runOnActions = false`.

 #### actions